mukul-bhatia/NodeJS_CRUD_Mongo_MySQL/README.md

                                                    NodeJS_CRUD_Mongo_MySQL
+Prerequisite :
+1. NodeJS installed on your machine(v10 or above).
+2. MySQL and MongoDB installed on your machine.

 Once you have downloaded the project, open the project on your editor and follow the steps:

 Step 1:
 Open path: "./server/routes/api.js" and edit (line 6 for Mongo) and (line 18 to 21 for MySQL) database connection.
-This basically includes the path for your database.
+This basically includes the connection details and path for your database.

 Step 2:
 To change the port open path: "./server.js".
 Edit line 4 and change the port, else the server serves on port = 3000.